 Southern Hemisphere Humpback Whale Migration Route (SHHWMR)

-The SHHWMR (Southern Hemisphere Humpback Whale Migration Route) awareness celebrations had its beginning at the “Welcoming the Whales Festival held in Port Elizabeth in 2018.
-Since then Raggy Charters has held another two of these festivals, the last one in 2020 being live streamed due to the Covid pandemic, nothing was going to stop us celebrating the arrival of these magnificent mammals to Algoa Bay!
+The SHHWMR (Southern Hemisphere Humpback Whale Migration Route) awareness celebrations had its beginning at the “Welcoming the Whales" Festival held in Port Elizabeth in 2018 and since then Raggy Charters has held another five of these festivals.
+With the 2020 and 2021 events being live streamed due to the Covid pandemic, nothing was going to stop us celebrating the arrival of these magnificent mammals to Algoa Bay!

 Of course it was not only the humpback whales that suffered as a result of whaling but all of the large species.
 They have not recovered as quickly as the humpback but if we leave them alone they will eventually get there as well.